sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

 short_title: KinesisStream
 date: 2021-02-08 00:00:00
 lang: en
-index: 3
+index: 5
 type: async
 description: In this example we will look at how to use Kinesis Data Streams in your serverless app on AWS using Serverless Stack (SST).
 We'll be using the sst.Api and sst.KinesisStream to create.
 short_desc: A simple Kinesis Data Stream system with KinesisStream.
 repo: kinesisstream
 ref: how-to-use-kinesisstream-in-your-serverless-app
-comments_id: how-to-use-kinesisstream-in-your-serverless-app/xxxx
+comments_id: how-to-use-kinesisstream-in-your-serverless-app/2600
 ---

 In this example we will look at how to use KinesisStream to create a Kinesis Data Stream in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
-We'll be creating a simple KinesisStream Data Stream system.

 ## Requirements